DCFApixels/KeyTea/README.md

 ## :question: How does it work?

 <p align="justify">
-In short, passwords are generated.
-It is based on a master password that you have to think up and remembered.
+In short, passwords are generated based on a master password that the user must create and remember.
 From the combination of the master password and the website's name, a unique password for that site is generated.
 Since the same pair of master password and website name always generates the same result, there is no need to save the generated passwords.
 The generation process uses a cryptographically secure hash function, meaning that the final password cannot be converted back into the master password.
 </p>